-3 reasons your marketing team may not be a growth driver
+3 reasons your growth marketing team may not be a growth driver

 Is your in-house marketing team driving revenue growth effectively?
-Sometimes, internal blockers can hinder performance.
-Below are three key issues that could prevent your marketing department from reaching its full potential.
+Sometimes, internal blockers can hinder the team’s performance.
+Below are three key issues that could prevent your growth marketing team from reaching its full potential.

-Competence profiles in in-house marketing teams can vary widely, and it can be challenging to attract top-tier digital marketing talent, who often seek continuous skill development and career progression.
+Competence profiles in in-house growth marketing teams can vary widely, and it can be challenging to attract top-tier growth marketing talent, who often seek continuous skill development and career progression.

-In siloed sales-marketing organizations, a skilled digital marketer might end up creating PowerPoint presentations or managing social media accounts.
+In siloed and misaligned sales-marketing organisations, a skilled growth marketer could end up only creating PowerPoint presentations or managing social media accounts.

-To attract the best digital in-house marketing talent, make sure
+To attract the best in-house growth marketing talent, make sure

-1. Your marketing strategy is mature and is driving the company’s business objectives,
+1. Your growth marketing strategy is mature and is driving the company’s business objectives.

-2. The marketing team leader is the captain at the helm and drives the strategy, and
+2. The marketing team leader is the captain at the helm and drives this strategy, and

-3. Team leadership is also coaching the team, creating good marketing-sales processes, and offering digital marketing training in the areas of lower expertise.
+3. is also coaching the growth marketing team, creating good marketing-sales processes, and offering growth marketing training in areas of lower expertise.

 #2 Data-driven: more talk about the data, less action?

-Marketing teams can collect and analyze vast amounts of data, but often they focus on readily available data rather than the data that drives business growth.
+Growth marketing teams can collect and analyse vast amounts of data, but often they focus on readily available data rather than the data that drives business growth.
 It can also sometimes be difficult to find access to the right data to track.

-Data can be dispersed across various sources, including revenue management, sales, marketing, and customer service, making it hard to gain insights.
-Furthermore, digital analytics may be poorly implemented, rendering marketing analytics, optimization, and strategy misaligned with the company's goals.
+Data ownership can be dispersed across various teams, including revenue management, sales, marketing, and customer service, making it hard to gain needed insights.

-All this can lead to (futile) marketing reporting that highlights various metrics and numbers - but does not actually report on the business impact of marketing.
+This can lead to (futile) marketing reporting that highlights various metrics and numbers, but does not report on the business impact of marketing.

 Marketing KPIs and objectives must be linked to company growth, sales and revenue growth.